eastgenomics/automated-archiving/README.md

 #### no-archive
 Projects tagged will temporarily bypass archiving.
 For directories in staging52, if one or more files within a directory (`/210202_A12905_003`) is tagged, the whole directory will temporarily bypass archiving.

-The tag will be removed if a project or directory remain inactive for X months.
+The tag will be removed if a project or directory remain inactive for X months (`MONTH_002`)

 #### never-archive
 Projects tagged will bypass archiving indefintely, same goes to any directory within staging52.